 You use a separate physical system, the controller, to manage the vConsolidate workload.
 We used a single section both for this function and as the controller system for the first CSU's WebBench benchmark.
 This controller offers a graphical user interface (GUI) to start and stop the vConsolidate workload.
 After the workload finishes, the controller copies the independent benchmark result files from all the VMs and combines their results into a single file, results.txt.
-We performed the following steps to set up this vConsolidate controller:
+To set up this vConsolidate controller, we did the following:

 - 1. With Windows explore, create a C:\vCON directory. - 2.
-Copy all files from the \vCON_framework\controller directory of the vConsolidate package to c:\vCON. - 3.
+Copy all files from the \vCON framework\controller directory of the vConsolidate package to c:\vCON. - 3.
 Copy the Islog.exe file the mail client installation created to c:\vCON.